hdtodd/DNT/README.md

 ## Outstanding Issues
 On occasion, clicking the "Quit" button fails to shut down `DNT` on Mac OSX.
 This appears to be a Python GIL issue caused by interaction between `tkinter` and `mqtt` loops.
 Feedback and suggested solutions would be welcome.

+## Release History

+*  V1.0: First operational version
+*  V2.0: Make display table scrollable; add warning flags
+*  V2.1: Introduce use of environmental and  command-line parameters
+*  V2.2: Add workaround for paho_mqtt v1/v2 callback incompatibility

 ## Author
-Written by David Todd, hdtodd@gmail.com, 2023.04.
+Written by David Todd, hdtodd@gmail.com, 2023.04; V2.2 2024.07.